 At your initial visit you will have your blood pressure and weight checked, you will also be asked to provide a urine sample, all of these tests help with your consultation.
 The doctor will obtain a clear history of your symptoms, current medication and your family medical history, and this visit may include a physical examination.
 This comprehensive assessment will inform if any further diagnostic tests are required the doctor will discuss your possible diagnosis and appropriate treatment options.

 If a rheumatologic condition is diagnosed patients will have several follow-up appointment with the clinical nurse specialists who will support patients and provide education in the use of disease-modifying drugs (DMARD’s) and monitor their progress following management pathways which are designed individually to reduce the levels of inflammation as quickly as possible.
 Some patients progress to biologic drugs where appropriate.

-The Treatment Centre has advanced facilities in-house to support investigation and treatment of these conditions including.
+Circle has advanced facilities in-house to support investigation and treatment of these conditions including.

 - Diagnostic Imaging department for x-rays, CT, MRI and DEXA scans

 - Musculoskeletal ultrasound